Tygron/tygron-dashboard/dashboards/hso/README.md

 <img width="1669" height="798" alt="ModelCalibrationTygron" src="https://github.com/user-attachments/assets/ce547e76-5024-4bb9-beca-8aae9fcfc729" />

 When the base model meets expectations and scenario simulations begin, it once again becomes crucial to understand what the results represent.
-At this stage as well, the HSO supports the modeller in interpreting the outcomes.
+At this stage too, the HSO supports the modeller in interpreting the outcomes.

 The HSO is explicitly not intended for adjusting values.
 It functions as a thermometer that reflects what is currently present in the model.

 # What is the HSO?